What is Influenza A or H5N1?

 What can Farmer, Rancher, and other Animal Caretakers do?

-To reduce the risk of influenza A/H5N1 virus infection, avoid unprotected direct physical contact or close exposure with sick or dead birds or other animals, and avoid consuming raw (unpasteurized) milk or other raw dairy products.
+To reduce the risk of avian influenza A(H5N1) virus infection, avoid unprotected direct physical contact or close exposure with sick or dead birds or other animals.
 When in contact with sick or dead birds or other animals, wear personal protective equipment (PPE).
 CDC has additional guidance available here.

 H5N1 Virus Guidance for Farm Workers